British butterfly caterpillar photo gallery

 The Pieridae butterfly caterpillar picture gallery includes those often referred to as Cabbage White butterfly caterpillars by gardeners who regard them as vegetable pests.
-These are the caterpillars of the Large White Butterfly, the Green-veined White Butterfly and Small White Butterfly.
+These are the caterpillars of the Large White Butterfly, The Green-veined White Butterfly and Small White Butterfly.

-The caterpillar of the migrant Clouded Yellow Butterfly is also included as it may produce one or two broods of caterpillars during the summer in the warmer southern parts of the British Isles despite not being able to survive the colder winters as either an egg, caterpillar, chrysalis or adult butterfly.
+The caterpillar of the migrant Clouded Yellow Butterfly is also included as this species may produce one or two broods of caterpillars during the summer in the warmer southern parts of the British Isles despite not being able to survive the colder winters as either an egg, caterpillar, chrysalis or adult butterfly.

 Caterpillars of blue butterflies – the Lycaenidea family

 The Lycaenidae caterpillar picture gallery includes caterpillars of some of the most common Blue butterflies, the Hairstreaks and Coppers.
-The caterpillars of these species are less likely to be found unless specifically being searched for.
+The caterpillars of these species are less likely to be found unless specifically searched for.